mity/acutest/README.md

   (use `--tap` option).
 * Rudimentary support for xUnit-compatible XML output (use `--xml-output=FILE`).

+**C++ specific features:**
+* Acutest catches any C++ exception thrown from any unit test function.
+When that happens, the given test is considered to fail.
+* If the exception is derived from `std::exception`, `what()` is written out in the error message.

+**Unix specific features:**
+* By default, every unit test is executed as a child process.
+* By default, if the output is directed to a terminal, the output is colorized.

 **Windows specific features:**
 * By default, every unit test is executed as a child process.
 * By default, if the output is directed to a terminal, the output is colorized.
 * Acutest installs a SEH filter to print out uncaught SEH exceptions.

-**Unix specific features:**
-* By default, every unit test is executed as a child process.
-* By default, if the output is directed to a terminal, the output is colorized.

-**C++ specific features:**
-* Acutest catches C++ exceptions thrown from unit test functions.
-Such unit tests are considered to fail.
-* If the exception is derived from `std::exception`, `what()` is written out in the error message.

-Any C/C++ module implementing one or more unit tests and including `"acutest.h"`, can be built as a standalone program.
+Any C/C++ module implementing one or more unit tests and including `acutest.h`, can be built as a standalone program.
 We call the resulted binary as a "test suite" for purposes of this document.
 The suite is then executed to run the tests, as specified with its command line options.